siteoptimo/woocommerce-plivo/readme.txt

 == Description ==

-This plugin for WordPress WooCommerce enables to automatically send SMS status notifications to your customers.
+This Plivo plugin for WordPress WooCommerce makes sending SMS status notifications easy.
+Your customers will love it.

 Current features: